David Berlo’s SMCR Model of Communication Examples & Explanation

 The promotional information about the new television is the message.

-• Content: it is information about the new television, including components, usefulness, pricing, and launch date.
+• Content: information about the new television, including components, features, pricing, and launch date.

-• Elements: Verbal and non-verbal communication cues including artifacts, presentation slides, statistic report charts, and television images.
+• Elements: Verbal and non-verbal communication cues, including artifacts, presentation slides, statistical report charts, and television images.

-• Treatment: The way of conveying information including formal presentation with a Q&A session.
+• Treatment: The way of conveying information, including a formal presentation with a Q&A session.

 • Structure: The whole session includes an executive summary, product features, market analysis, and conclusion.